AWSWebcrawler/General/README.md

 }
 ```

-## header_creater
+## header
 Generates a header for the subsequent web request based on the settings dictionary.
 Returns the header information as a dictionary.

-## spider
+## proxy
-The spider takes care of the complete logic for the web request.
+The proxy module takes care of the complete logic for the web request.
 In the simple form,
 a request is created via the python reqeusts module and the html-text from the resulting response is returned.
-In order to bypass possible IP blocking, the use of a proxy service or a "ScraperAPI" is necessary.
+In order to bypass possible IP blocking, we use a list of free proxy services to disguise our IPs.
-The spider module will then also take care of these services.

 ## item_factory
 The item factory parses the passed html text and extracts the desired attributes.
 The attributes are then stored in a
 dictionary and returned.

-## store
+## persistence
-The Store module takes on the task that is already suggested by the name.
+The persistence module takes on the task that is already suggested by the name.
 The goal for this module is to detect whether you are on a local machine or in an AWS environment based on
 environment variables.
-The correct storage method is then automatically selected either as a
+The correct storage method is selected automatically, by checking for AWS environment variables.
+The data is then stored either as a
 csv file (local) or in an S3 bucket (AWS).

 ## logging and exceptions